NFDI4Chem/workshops/docs/workshops/intro.md

 ## Content

-For each workshop, we provide an overview about the topics discussed with a link to the full workshop record, along with forms to hear from you about your comments and thoughts, and other related links.+
+For each workshop, we provide an overview about the topics discussed with a link to the full workshop record, along with forms to hear from you about your comments and thoughts, and other related links.